 Queer Lit, 39 Tib Street, Manchester, M41LX - Visit now

 Manchester’s award-winning independent gay bookshop has an extensive range of over 2,000 LGBTQIA+ titles to immerse yourself in – and if they don’t have what you’re looking for, just ask and they’ll pop it on their order list for you.

 Blackwell’s Manchester, University Green 146 Oxford Road, Manchester, Greater Manchester, M13 9GP - Visit now

-Portakabin be gone – Blackwell’s shiny new shop is cavernous and comes complete with a cafe.
-The exclusive bookseller at University Green, the specialists in specialist and academic reading’s flagship store in the North West also stocks plenty of fiction, and has a jam-packed programme of author events lined up – keep an eye on our Literature Guide for details.
+Blackwell’s shiny new shop is cavernous and comes complete with a cafe.
+The exclusive bookseller at University Green, the specialists in specialist and academic reading’s flagship store in the North West also stocks plenty of fiction, and has a jam-packed programme of author events – keep an eye on our Literature Guide for details.

 Waterstones Manchester Deansgate, 91 Deansgate, Manchester, Greater Manchester, M3 2BW - Visit now

 Waterstones are the reigning champions of high street bookshops, but don’t let that put you off.
-Filled to the brim with all the titles you would expect, the Deansgate branch of Waterstones frequently appears in our Literature Guide for hosting regular signings and in-store events, including the experimental poetry gig Peter Barlow’s Cigarette.
+Filled to the brim with all the titles you would expect, you might spot the Deansgate branch of Waterstones appearing in our Literature Guide for hosting regular book launches and signings with authors and other in-store events.

 International Anthony Burgess Foundation (IABF),

 3 Cambridge Street, Manchester, Greater Manchester, M1 5BY - Visit now